History of sports in the United States: Horse racing

-The Kentucky Derby forms part of the triple crown and its disputed seance 1875.
+The Kentucky Derby forms part of the triple crown since 1875.

 Horse racing was a prominent sport in the early 19th century, deeply rooted in American culture.
 Horse racing remained the leading sport in the 1780–1860 era, especially in the South.
 It involved owners, trainers and spectators from all social classes and both races.
 However, religious evangelists were troubled by the gambling dimension, and democratic elements complained that it was too aristocratic, since only the rich could own very expensive competitive horses.

 The 1860s Civil War devastated the wealth needed to support the sport in the South.
 Thoroughbred racing revived in the North in the 1870s.
 Elite jockey clubs operated the most prestigious racetracks.
 They soon faced competition from profit-oriented proprietary racetracks especially in resort towns such as Saratoga Springs, New York.
 Gambling was legal at the track, but an even larger amount was wagered off-track by unlicensed bookies, often backed by criminal syndicates.
 The Kentucky Derby, inaugurated in 1875, became a major event.
 The Kentucky Derby is known as "The Run for the Roses".
 Ten Broeck was a famous racehorse in the 19th century, known for his victories and records set in various races.